CXwudi/litellm-config-generator/README.md

 ### 1. Environment Setup

+If you have both VSCode and Docker installed, you can use the `.devcontainer` directory to setup a dev container.
+It contains all the necessary Python related plugins to help you modify this project.
+(It is also the environment I used to develop this project)

-Ensure you have a recent Python 3.x installed on your system.
+Otherwise, installed a recent Python 3.x on your system.

+Follow the steps below to setup the environment:

 1. First, create a virtual environment: